 Can you get a UTI from sex?

 Sex can play a big part in contracting a UTI.
-The physical thrusting that occurs during sexual intercourse makes it easy for bacteria to travel up the urinary system and cause infection.
-The easiest way to prevent a UTI caused by sex is to pee before and after intercourse, flush out any bacteria that may have entered by drinking lots of water, and use condoms.
+Bacteria from the anus and genitals come into close contact with the urethra during sex, making it easy for that bacteria to travel up the urinary system and cause infection.
+An easy way to help protect against a UTI caused by sex is to pee before and after intercourse, flush out any bacteria that may have entered by drinking lots of water, and use condoms when having penetrative sex.

-Most doctors recommend waiting to have sex until after your UTI is healed.
-While you can still have vaginal sex with a UTI, it can cause further irritation and make the infection worse.
+Most doctors recommend waiting to have sex until after your UTI is healed because it can cause further irritation and make the infection worse.
 Depending on how severe the infection is, you might not feel up for sex either.
 Listen to your body and try to refrain from sex until symptoms are gone.
-If you are someone who gets UTIs frequently, there are plenty of safe and effective prevention supplements you can buy to lower your chances of getting a UTI and relieve your symptoms.
+If you are someone who gets UTIs frequently, Stix offers a daily protection supplement that helps protect against future UTIs.

 Are UTIs contagious?